violaberg/wine-o-clock/README.md

 # **User experience (UX)**

 During the planning phase I revisited UX videos provided on the course and used 5 planes to create my design.
+I tried to keep original idea of project as much as I could but as I got unwell for majority of project time, some big changes can be seen.
+I have left original planning part for Strategy and Scope plane to show what I begun with.
+Opportunities in Strategy plane and MoSCoW in Scope plane shows exactly how different project was when I planned it.

 ## **Strategy plane**